dstpierre/gosaas/README.md

 ### Database

-The `data` package is provider agnostic.
-For now, only a MongoDB and an in-memory implementation are available (Postgres will be implemented next).
-There's a `data.DB` type that abstract away the database proprietary code.
+Before 2019/03/17 there's were a MongoDB implementation which has been removed to only support database/sql.
+PostgreSQL is currently the only supported driver.

+The `data` package exposes a `DB` type that have a `Connection` field pointing to the database.

 Before calling `http.ListenAndServe` you have to initialize the `DB` field of the `Server` type: